ben-laufer/CpG_Me/README.md

 For large-scale studies, there are often more samples than can fit on a single lane of sequencing.
 Even the NovaSeq has its limits and we generally recommend not to pool more than 48 samples per a NovaSeq lane for this low-coverage WGBS workflow.
 However, lane effects are a significant source of [batch effects](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3880143/) in any high-throughput sequencing experiment.
 In order to combat this source of technical bias, which can produce an effect stronger than biological signal, we create a large library pool (up to 96 samples with dual indices) and then repeatedly sequence that library pool across multiple lanes.
 A MiSeq run of this pool is also a great QC/QA step that helps with balancing the library pool before the large sequencing commitment.

-Once you have your sequencing results, the most straightforward approach to merging the results of multiple lanes of data for the same sample is as follows (see [ref](https://www.biostars.org/p/317385/)):
+Once you have your sequencing results, the most straightforward approach to merging the results of multiple lanes of data for the same sample is as follows (see [ref](https://www.biostars.org/p/317385/) and [FASTQ_Me](https://github.com/ben-laufer/FASTQ_Me)):

 1. Check for the right number of unique sample IDs for both R1 and R2